ronaldoussoren/pyobjc/docs/metadata/manual.rst

   when the value is no longer used.

   Used by the bridge to correctly maintain the Objective-C reference count.
-Python users do not have to maintain the reference count themselfes.
+Python users do not have to maintain the reference count themselves.

 * *already_cfretained*: Value :data:`True` indicates that the return value, or a pass-by-reference output parameter, is returned to the caller with an increased reference count.
 An Objective-C caller will have to call "CFRelease" on the value when the value is no longer used.

   Used by the bridge to correctly maintain the Objective-C reference count.
-Python users do not have to maintain the reference count themselfes.
+Python users do not have to maintain the reference count themselves.

   .. note::